antify/antify/packages/ant-document-storage/README.md

 - [ ] Make 500 html
 - [x] Unify the jwt structure
 - [x] Unify jwt validation
+- [ ] Rule set which file types are allowed
 - [ ] Do not show critical errors on production
 - [ ] Add sentry integration
 - [ ] Implement unjs/ipx
-- [ ] Add infinite nested dirs to have long paths like localhost/foo/bar/blub/image.png
 - [ ] Provide docker image
 - [ ] Add endpoint to graph multiple files
 - [ ] Add filter to endpoint to graph files of type XY or with name XY